 Radiation uses high-energy X-rays to kill cancer cells.
 You may get this treatment if your tumor can't be removed with surgery or to relieve your symptoms.

-- Radioembolization is a type of radiation that happens inside you.
+Radioembolization is a type of radiation that happens inside you.
 Your doctor sends tiny radioactive beads through the bloodstream to the arteries that feed liver tumors.
-Once these beads get to those arteries, they stay there and release a dose of radiation only to the tumors.
+Once these beads get to those arteries, they stay there and release a dose of radiation only to the area where the tumors are.
 They leave the rest of your liver alone.

-You may hear these called “biologics” or “immunotherapy.”
+You may hear these called "biologics" or "immunotherapy."
 Monoclonal antibodies, or targeted therapies, are lab-made versions of proteins that can be targeted to the cancer.
-You get these drugs through an IV.
+You get some of these drugs through an IV.
+One drug comes in a pill form.
 They attach to certain other proteins in your body and change the way they work.

 Remember, every case is different.
 Although these treatments may not cure your cancer, the goal is to help you live longer and make your life better.